-It has been the result of 6 years of research and development into a number of unsolved computer science problems.
-It is a decentralized ledger which is redundantly replicated but without the drawbacks of inefficient uses of large amount of power, and blockchain’s inability to scale to millions of simultaneous users, without significant compromise or centralizing.
+It has been the result of 6 years of research and development into many unsolved computer-science problems.
+It's a decentralized ledger which is redundantly replicated but without the drawbacks of inefficient uses of large amounts of power, and blockchain’s inability to scale to millions of simultaneous users, without significant compromise or centralizing.

 For a decentralized protocol to be mass adopted, it should be designed to be fast, scalable, efficient and secure, but without compromising on security or decentralization.
-It is also critical to incentivize network participants with a low volatile crypto currency that eventually becomes stable and thus usable as a peer-to-peer version of electronic cash originally envisioned by Satoshi Nakamoto.
-Finally, it is crucial to build a developer friendly platform that everyone can build on.
+It is also critical to incentivize network participants with a low volatile crypto currency that eventually becomes stable and thus usable as a peer-to-peer version of electronic cash, as originally envisioned by Satoshi Nakamoto.
+Finally, it is crucial to build a developer-friendly platform that everyone can rely on.

 To achieve this, Radix created 'Tempo' a combined distributed ledger architecture and consensus algorithm that is massively sharded to scale to 7 billion people and 30 billion devices simultaneously.

 Radix is both asynchronous Byzantine fault tolerant (aBFT) to guard against 51% network split attacks and asynchronous Byzantine fault detective (aBFD) to detect malicious activity even with 99% bad actors in a system (or on a shard).
 It does this using the theory of sharding and the passage of logical time.

 Radix is built on a combined architecture and consensus algorithm called Tempo, which is fully outlined in the Tempo white paper that can be found here: http://bit.ly/2ADK8LA

 Tempo aims to create a secure and reliable consensus on a decentralized public ledger.
 To do this, it must be: